mesosphere/dcos-docs-site/pages/docs/1.10/cli/uninstall/index.md

 ---
+layout: layout.pug
-post_title: Uninstalling the CLI
+title: Uninstalling the CLI
-nav_title: Uninstalling
+navigationTitle: Uninstalling
-menu_order: 4
+menuWeight: 4
 ---

 You can uninstall the CLI with these commands for your operating system.